JPrendy/websocket-starscreams-ios-application/README.md

 }
 ```

-In the `ViewController.swift`, the below code is important to get Websockets send and receiving data working. when we press the `sendData` button in our app we are calling `socket?.write(string: "Hi Server!")` which calls the function `didReceive` and will call the specific case `.text` and in this case whenever we `socket?.write` or another application that uses the same Websocket port of `ws://localhost:8082` uses the equivalent of `socket?.write` it updates the text of the app with `websocketData.text = string`, so we can easily see all the websocket data that is being sent and received.
+In the `ViewController.swift`, the below code is **important** to get Websockets sending and receiving data working correctly. when we press the `sendData` button in our app we are calling `socket?.write(string: "Hi Server!")` which calls the function `didReceive` and will call the specific case `.text` and in this case whenever we `socket?.write` or another application that uses the same Websocket port of `ws://localhost:8082` uses the equivalent of `socket?.write` it updates the text of the app with `websocketData.text = string`, so we can easily see all the websocket data that is being sent and received.
 We can also see the data being sent and received in the logs.

 ```swift
 @IBAction func sendData(_ sender: Any) {